prettier/prettier/commands.md

 declare function ifBreak(ifBreak: Doc, noBreak?: Doc, groupId?: symbol): Doc;
 ```

-Print something if the current group breaks and something else if it doesn't.
+Print something if the current `group` or `fill` breaks and something else if it doesn't.

 ```js
 ifBreak(";", " ");